JDubbTX/OpenIBMi/src/posts/2020-09-01-manage-color-settings.md

 Here's a sample snippet from the `/src/_data/colors.js` file showing how to completely customize the main navbar above:

-> NOTE: I'd love to have more color variants...for exmaple lighter text colors for some elements.
+> NOTE: I'd love to have more color variants...for example lighter text colors for some elements.
 But you'll find you get dinged in [Lighthouse reports](https://developers.google.com/web/tools/lighthouse) if you don't have [sufficient color contrast ratio](https://web.dev/color-contrast/).

 ```js
 /**